pkivolowitz/asm_book/README.md

 In this book we will use the ARM LINUX conventions.
 This means:

-* You will need to run a ARM Linux VM on the Macintosh - even on ARM-based Macs.
+* You *may** need to run a ARM Linux VM on the Macintosh - even on ARM-based Macs.
 Why?
 Apple uses a different calling convention.

   The convention used in this book should work on all ARM Linux machines while the Apple calling convention is specific to Apple Silicon-based machine.

-In the future, we hope to add a chapter offering an explanation of the differences.
+  This necessity did not sit well with some on reddit.
+We listened.

+  We now have a chapter devoted to bringing Linux and Apple code together to the degree possible.
+[This chapter](./more/apple_silicon/) also provides a suite of macros that provide this help.

 * You will need to run WSL (Windows Subsystem for Linux) on ARM-based Windows machines.
 These do exist!